Jess (programming language)

-Jess is a rule engine for the Java platform that was developed by Ernest Friedman-Hill of Sandia National Labs.
-It is a superset of the CLIPS programming language.
+Jess is a rule engine for the Java computing platform, written in the Java programming language.
+It was developed by Ernest Friedman-Hill of Sandia National Laboratories.
+It is a superset of the CLIPS language.
 It was first written in late 1995.
-The language provides rule-based programming for the automation of an expert system, and is frequently termed as an expert system shell.
-In recent years, intelligent agent systems have also developed, which depend on a similar capability.
+The language provides rule-based programming for the automation of an expert system, and is often termed as an expert system shell.
+In recent years, intelligent agent systems have also developed, which depend on a similar ability.

-Rather than a procedural paradigm, where a single program has a loop that is activated only one time, the declarative paradigm used by Jess continuously applies a collection of rules to a collection of facts by a process called pattern matching.
-Rules can modify the collection of facts, or they can execute any Java code.
+Rather than a procedural paradigm, where one program has a loop that is activated only one time, the declarative paradigm used by Jess applies a set of rules to a set of facts continuously by a process named pattern matching.
+Rules can modify the set of facts, or can execute any Java code.
 It uses the Rete algorithm to execute rules.

 License

-While CLIPS is licensed as open source, Jess is not open source.

-JESS is free for educational and government use but a license is required to use JESS for commercial systems.
+The licensing for Jess is freeware for education and government use, and is proprietary software, needing a license, for commercial use.
+In contrast, CLIPS, which is the basis and starting code for Jess, is free and open-source software.